-How many host sites can EDI usually support?
+How many Fellows can EDI usually support?

 What is EDI looking for in a good project proposal?

-- Scope and number of datasets that the fellow will be archiving and publishing.
+- Scope and number of datasets that the Fellow will be archiving and publishing.

-- Detailed workflow for data processing that enables reuse of data that the fellow will be programming.
+- Detailed workflow for data processing that enables reuse of data that the Fellow will be programming.

-- Naming a mentor who is readily available to answer the fellow’s questions regarding data and metadata for the entire duration of the fellowship.
+- Naming a mentor who is readily available to answer the Fellow’s questions regarding data and metadata for the entire duration of the fellowship.

 - Provide a welcoming and supportive work environment.

-- Computer and reliable internet connection, unless the station is located very remotely in which case the fellow might need to divide time between the station and an office or home base.
+- Computer and reliable internet connection, unless the station is located very remotely in which case the Fellow might need to divide time between the station and an office or home base.

 Does the host organization have to have an existing data management plan or personnel for data management?

-No. The purpose of the fellowship is to help projects develop a data management and publishing strategy that takes into account the project’s specific situation with respect to information management staff, types and amount of data.
+No. The purpose of the fellowship is to help projects to develop a data management and publishing strategy that takes into account the project’s specific situation with respect to information management staff, types and amount of data.
 The goal is to match the project’s needs for data publishing support with EDI’s relatively wide range of services.

-You have an example on your website of a fellow working at NES-LTER.
+You have an example on your website of a Fellow working at NES-LTER.
 How strict is the requirement that there be no data management plan established at the host institution?

-The NES-LTER fellow programmed a workflow that processes marine imaging data into a format that makes the data easily usable.
+The NES-LTER Fellow programmed a workflow that processes marine imaging data into a format that makes the data easily usable.
 EDI does not exclude projects that have a data management plan in place and personnel for data publishing, but we prioritize projects that need more support.

-Is it a must for the fellow to use the EDI data repository?
+Is it a must for the Fellow to use the EDI data repository?
 What about other repositories, for example CUAHSI?

-We expect the data the fellow is processing to be published in EDI since we are organizing and funding the fellowships.
+We expect the data the Fellow is processing to be published in EDI since we are organizing and funding the fellowships.

 What are the funding needs for an applicant while working at a host site and how is this evaluated and established?

-Is it typical for fellows to remain involved with hosts after the summer period?
+Is it typical for Fellows to remain involved with hosts after the summer period?
 Is there an expectation?